Block gas limit, numbers and time

 Block timestamps on Arbitrum are not linked to the timestamp of the parent chain block.
 They are updated every child chain block based on the sequencer's clock.
 These timestamps must follow these two rules:

-- Must be always equal or greater than the previous child chain block timestamp
+- Must always be equal to or greater than the previous child chain block timestamp

 - Must fall within the established boundaries (24 hours earlier than the current time or one hour in the future).
 More on this below.